jmduke/jmduke-jekyll/_posts/2018-11-29-forty-hours.md

 It's just kind of a weird conversation to watch play out over and over again.
 I joke a lot about having a Puritan work ethic, and I mean it — for better or for worse, I consider my best days to be the ones with productive outputs — but it's hard to project that any further than what makes me tick.

+(Also, hustle mindset is terrible.
+Getting an extra two hours sleep will _always_ improve my total sanity _and_ productivity more than spending an extra two hours at the office.)

 [^1]: Obviously nobody said these things exactly or with such uncharitable aims.
 But you get my point.